Application By Industry

 Gas-fired infrared heaters heat efficiently and economically because they heat exactly what needs to be warm: people, floors, walls and other surfaces, instead of the air.

-Gas-fired infrared is perfectly suited to heat buildings, like airplane hangars, with large volumes of air or high rates of air movement, where convection (or air heating) methods are grossly ineffective because they must first heat all the air, which rises, before everything else.
+Gas-fired infrared is perfectly suited to heating an aircraft hangar, heat buildings, with large volumes of air or high rates of air movement, where convection (or air heating) methods are grossly ineffective because they must first heat all the air, which rises, before everything else.

 A well-designed gas-fired infrared heating system is much more fuel-efficient since it heats objects and people directly.